skim6281/crypto-forex-ticker/README.md

 ## TODO

+- Refactor:
-- Refactor.
-Avoid dup code in Crypto and Forex components.
+  - [] Remove dup code in Crypto and Forex components.
+Probably use a hook.
+  - [] Implement a custom Table componenent
-- Update styling.
+- [] Update styling.